flyingmachine/brave-clojure-web/content/concurrency.md

 ---
-title: Concurrency, Parallelism, and State
+title: Concurrency, Parallelism, and State.
+And Zombies.
-link_title: Concurrency, Parallelism, and State
+link_title: Concurrency, Parallelism, and State.
+And Zombies.
 kind: documentation
 ---

-# Concurrency, Parallelism, and State
+# Concurrency, Parallelism, and State.
+And Zombies.

 In this chapter you what concurrency and parallelism are and why they matter.
 You'll learn about the challenges you'll face when writing